SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: SAKE: Speech Audio Attribute Knowledge Editing Benchmark

 We introduce the \textbf{SAKE} benchmark to evaluate the knowledge editing methods on editing the auditory attribute knowledge in LALMs with respect to the metrics detailed in Sec.~\ref{sec:metrics}.
 We benchmark the editing methods on LALMs with speech and audio multiple-choice question answering.

-\textbf{Involved Auditory Attribute Knowledge and Audio Sources.} SAKE focuses on editing the knowledge of four different auditory attributes: speaker gender, speaker emotion, spoken language, and animal sound.
-They are chosen for their importance in many downstream applications.
+\paragraph{Auditory Attributes and Audio Sources.} SAKE focuses on various auditory attributes: speaker gender, speaker emotion, spoken language, and animal sound.
+These attributes are fundamental to speech and audio understanding, widely used in real-world applications, and consistently evaluated in LALM benchmarks~\citep{huang2025dynamicsuperb, sakshi2025mmau, sakura}.
+We source audios and attribute labels from SAKURA benchmark~\citep{sakura}.

-We source audio data from the SAKURA benchmark~\citep{sakura}, which evaluates LALMs on recognizing these four auditory attributes and related multi-hop reasoning.
-SAKURA compiles audio samples and attribute labels from CommonVoice~\citep{commonvoice}, CREMA-D~\citep{cao2014crema}, ESC-50~\citep{esc50}, and the Animal-Sound Dataset~\citep{animalsound}.
-We also extract the auditory attribute labels from SAKURA for these attributes to form a set of labels\footnote{Gender: Male, Female; Language: English, German, Spanish, French, Italian, Chinese, Japanese, Korean; Emotion: Happy, Disgust, Sad, Fear, Angry; Animal: Dog, Cat, Pig, Cow, Frog, Hen, Rooster, Sheep, Crow.}.

-\textbf{Editing Pair Creation.} We begin by constructing editing pairs $(y_o, y_e)$, where $y_o$ is the original attribute label and $y_e$ the target label after editing.
-For each attribute, we generate 300 editing pairs by uniformly sampling one label as $y_o$ and another distinct label as $y_e$.
-For example, the editing pair $(\text{dog}, \text{cat})$ represents an edit in which the model’s perception and understanding of dog sounds are updated to those of cat sounds.
+\paragraph{Editing Pairs and Reliability Dataset.} For each attribute, we construct editing pairs $(y_o, y_e)$ by uniformly sampling distinct original and target labels, resulting in 300 balanced editing pairs per attribute.
 To avoid bias, we ensure that all labels for a given attribute appear with approximately equal frequency as both $y_o$ and $y_e$.

-\textbf{Reliability Dataset Construction.} For each attribute and a given editing pair $(y_o, y_e)$, we sample an audio instance $a_e$ with label $y_o$ from the dataset, along with the corresponding text questions $x_e$ from the SAKURA benchmark that prompt the model to recognize the attribute.
-Together with the edit target $y_e$, this forms an editing instance $(a_e, x_e, y_e)$.
-For each attribute, we construct 300 such instances, resulting in a total of 1,200 editing instances.
-This dataset, denoted as $\mathcal{D}_{edit}$, is used both for applying the edits and for evaluating the reliability of the editing methods.
+Each pair defines an editing instance $(a_e, x_e, y_e)$, where $a_e$ is an audio sample labeled with $y_o$ and $x_e$ is a corresponding attribute recognition question from SAKURA.
+In total, we construct 1,200 editing instances, forming the editing dataset $\mathcal{D}_{edit}$, which is used both to apply edits and to evaluate reliability.